 - Laennec cirrhosis – results from chronic alcohol abuse.

 - Postnecrotic cirrhosis – sequelae of hepatitis B and C infection; common among young and pregnant women.

 - Cryptogenic cirrhosis – results from non-alcoholic fatty liver disease.

 Manifestations may include jaundice, edema, coagulopathy, metabolic abnormalities, and portal hypertension.

-Generally speaking, nonpregnant women who have cirrhosis are infertile but if they do get the disorder while being pregnant, they generally have poor outcomes.
+Generally speaking, nonpregnant women who have cirrhosis are infertile.
+However, if they do get the disorder while pregnant, they generally have poor outcomes.
 Sequelae can include transient hepatic failure, variceal hemorrhage, preterm delivery, fetal growth restriction, splenic artery aneurysms, and maternal death.